Types of Football Betting and Their Regulations

 Bet Type Combinations

-- Lucky 15 – As the name suggests, a bet which consists of 15 different bet types on four selections – six doubles, four trebles, four singles and four-fold accumulator.
+- Lucky 15 – As the name suggests, a bet which consists of 15 different bet types on four selections – four singles, six doubles, four trebles, and four-fold accumulator.

-- Lucky 31 – A combination bet consisting of 31 separate bets on a total of five selections – 10 doubles, 10 trebles, five four-fold accumulators, five singles and one five-fold accumulator.
+- Lucky 31 – A combination bet consisting of 31 separate bets on a total of five selections – five singles, 10 doubles, 10 trebles, five four-fold accumulators, and one five-fold accumulator.

 - Trixie – A type of combination bet that consists of three selections making up four separate bets – three doubles and a treble.
 At least two selections need to win for a return.

-- Yankee – This type of combination bet is made up of four selections, making up a total of 11 separate bets – six doubles, four trebles and a four-fold accumulator.
+- Yankee – This type of combination bet is made up of four selections, making up a total of 11 separate bets – six doubles, four trebles, and a four-fold accumulator.
 At least two selections need to win for a return.

-- Heinz – A bet type that is made up of six selections that covers at a total of 57 separate bets – 15 doubles, 20 trebles, 15 four-fold accumulators, six five-fold accumulators and a six-fold accumulator.
+- Heinz – A bet type that is made up of six selections that covers at a total of 57 separate bets – 15 doubles, 20 trebles, 15 four-fold accumulators, six five-fold accumulators, and a six-fold accumulator.
 At least two of your selections must win to get a return on this bet type.

-- Super Heinz – Similar to a Heinz, these types of football betting combinations consis of seven selections and cover a total of 120 different bets – 21 doubles, 35 trebles, 35 four-fold accumulators, 21 five-fold accumulators, seven six-fold accumulators and one seven-fold accumulator.
+- Super Heinz – Similar to a Heinz, these types of football betting combinations consist of seven selections and cover a total of 120 different bets – 21 doubles, 35 trebles, 35 four-fold accumulators, 21 five-fold accumulators, seven six-fold accumulators and one seven-fold accumulator.
 At least two selections need to win to land a return.

 It’s important to note that with combination bets, your original stake is multiplied by the total number of bets that are included.
-For instance, if you place £1 on a Lucky 15 bet, your stake is multiplied by 15 and your total stake is £15.
-So, while you can cover yourself from certain selections losing, you need to stake significantly more.
+For instance, if you place €1 on a Lucky 15 bet, your stake is multiplied by 15 so your total stake is €15 (you are essentially placing €1 on each possible combination).
+This means that while you can cover yourself from certain selections losing, you need to stake significantly more.

 Multiple bets